-During the past few months of living through this global pandemic, I’ve been trying to be more present and connected to the world around me.
+While living through the global pandemic, I’ve been trying to be more present and connected to the world around me.
 To notice more and be more appreciative of even the simplest things.
 That was one of the origins of this project, to reflect on things that often go unnoticed, or at least unacknowledged.
-Another is to keep myself challenged and engaged creatively when so much of the work I had planned for these past few months and in the months to come has been put on hold or canceled outright.
+Another is to keep myself challenged and engaged creatively when so much of the work I had planned for the past year has been put on hold or canceled outright.

 These films will vary in length from a minute or so to several minutes.
 Some will tell stories.
 Others will be purely experiential.
 So there you have it.
 Look for a new film posted here sometime on Sunday each week.
 I hope you'll find them interesting enough to keep you coming back for more.
 I’ll keep them all posted below so if someone wants to join in and catchup on the previous weeks they’ll always be available.